fgonzalez3/beluga_metagenome/Genome_annotation.md

 prokka --kingdom Bacteria --genus Clostridium --outdir output_directory Clostridia.fasta
 ```

-This will provide a .gff file in the output directory that we will use to visualize genome annotations.
+This will provide a .gff file in the output directory that we will use to visualize genome annotations within the Integrative Genomics Viewer (IGV).